-Leslie Prince, Esq.
+Leslie Prince, Esq.,

 Experienced Solano County Criminal Defense & Criminal Appeal Lawyer

 Leslie Prince is a highly experienced and skilled attorney handling criminal defense and appeal cases.
 Ms. Prince graduated from Hastings Law School in San Francisco in 1981.
 While in law school, Ms. Prince was a writer and editor for Hastings Constitutional Law Quarterly.
 In addition, she worked as a judicial extern for the late California Court of Appeals Justice Sidney Feinberg, and as a research assistant for the late Hastings Law Professor Leo Kanowitz.
-Ms. Prince has been an attorney in private practice for over 25 years, and was a sole practitioner in Alameda County for over 10 years before coming to Solano County in 1994 to become a principal in the Law Offices of Russo and Prince.
+Ms. Prince has been an attorney in private practice for over 25 years, and was a sole practitioner in Alameda County for over 10 years before coming to Solano County in 1994 to become an Of Counsel in the Law Offices of Russo and Prince.

 Ms. Prince practices in the area of criminal defense at both the trial and appellate levels.
 An experienced appellate attorney, Ms. Prince is able to help her clients at the trial level to preserve any errors in their cases for possible appeal.
 This is extremely important because many clients seeking an appeal have issues that could have been appealed IF they had been handled correctly at trial - but because they weren't handled correctly her hands are tied.